 Experiment!

 At this point, you can click the Play button in the MIDI File Player and hear the results.
-Feel free to tweak your VST plugins to get the best sounds out of them, for example, add effects (reverb, delay, compression, etc.), try different drum samples, and get to know other features of these plugins.
+Feel free to tweak your VST plugins to get the best sounds out of them.
+For example, add effects such as reverb, delay, and compression.
+Or try different drum samples and get to know other features of these plugins.

 If you like what you hear, you can use Gig Performer’s Recorder to easily capture the outputs.
 Gig Performer allows you to record not only all your inputs and outputs in mono or stereo, but also to record MIDI.
 Click here to learn more.